laserattack/oblyzer/README.md

 **ob**sidian ana**lyzer**

-some scripts for working with Obsidian vaul
+some scripts for working with Obsidian vault

 # obleaner